dclarkboucher/hdmed/README.md

 matrix of covariate-mediator associations.

-All the provided methods are capable of fitting this model in some capacity, with exception of HDMM (`mediate_hdmm`) and LVMA (`mediate_lvma`), which are based on latent variables.
+All the provided methods are capable of fitting this model in some capacity with exception of HDMM (`mediate_hdmm`) and LVMA (`mediate_lvma`), which are based on latent variables.
 (See the documentation of those functions for more detail.)
-The others at the very least produce estimates of $\beta_a$,
+The others produce, at the very least, estimates of $\beta_a$,
 $\mathbf{\alpha_a}^T \mathbf{\beta_m}$, and the total effect
 $\mathbf{\alpha_a}^T \mathbf{\beta_m}+\beta_a$.
 In the case of BSLMM (`mediate_bslmm`), HIMA (`mediate_hima`), HDMA (`mediate_hdma`), MedFix